ES2Spring2019-ComputinginEngineering/final-project-final-project-nick-and-david/README.md

 # Auto-Parsing Step Responses

-Step responses can be found in almost any system, including living biological systems and non-living mecanical systems.
+Step responses can be found in many systems, including living biological systems and non-living mecanical systems.
 This project sets out to automatically produce a function that represents this step response for both first and second order step responses given inputted data.

 ## Instructions